The common health complaints of wind turbines seems to be focused on noise. What is being done to reduce noise? Would changing gear ratio help?

 - The degree of community response to a wind energy development depends on many factors, which include, but are not limited to, sound, visual aspects, attitude and economic benefits.

 The wind industry acknowledges that wind energy developments, like any major development, may result in some community members experiencing annoyance to a varying degree, and that the overall response of a community towards a wind energy project is based on numerous variables, not solely attributable to the audible sound produced by a wind turbine.

 As you are likely aware, there are two primary sources of sound from a wind turbine – mechanical and aerodynamic.
 Mechanical sound is produced from moving parts, gears, and other equipment in the wind turbine nacelle.
 While a component of the overall sound, mechanical sound has been reduced through improved insulation and overall design.

 Despite the above, wind energy is universally recognized as one of the safest and most environmentally friendly sources of electricity available to us today.
-The balance of scientific evidence and human experience to date clearly shows that wind energy is not harmful to humans.
+The balance of scientific evidence and human experience to date clearly concludes that wind turbines are not harmful to human health.
 Please consult several international reviews on this matter that have engaged dozens of scientific, medical, and acoustics experts.